 Skills Modules: Students will be expected to complete the Module Exam as specified in weekly schedules.
 A 90% on the module exam will be required to receive credit for the module and a grade of 100%.
 You have unlimited tries to obtain the 90% by the deadline.
-(See course "Lecture Schedule" for due dates/time and specific assignment.)
+The 90 is not an average.
+(See course "Lecture Schedule" for due dates/time and topic)

-Directions: Evolve/Elsevier Nursing Skills Online- Fall 2013 APBSN Nursing Skills On line Version 3.0 for Fundamentals of Nursing -Potter & Perry Fundamentals of Nursing 8th Edition.
-Modules are listed under Course.
+Directions: Evolve/Elsevier Nursing Skills Online- "Spr 2014 Nursing Skills Online Version 3.0 for Fundamentals of Nursing" -Potter & Perry Fundamentals of Nursing 8th Edition.
 A total of 15 module exams are assigned.
 You are not required to complete each Post-Test -only the Module Exam.
-Specific instructions are included in Blackboard for the assignment.
+Further instructions are included in Blackboard.